xiaoyunyang/xiaoyunyang.github.io/content/post/life/experience-buying-home-in-ny-during-covid.md

 The downsides of working with a bank are that a lot of banks have restrictions on whom they lend to, the amount they are willing to finance.
 For example, when I was shopping around for mortgage with banks, Bank of America suddenly changed their policy to not finance anything above 70%.
 Depending on the property, a bank may take really long to process your loan applications because they need the latest financial statements from the building you're purchasing the apartment in.

 Additionally, when you lock down your rate with a bank, that rate is good for 90 days.
-However, if it takes longer than expected to close (a non-negligible concern for buying a coop during a pandemic), you have to pay a fee to extend that rate.
+However, if it takes longer than expected to close (a non-negligible concern for buying a co-op during a pandemic), you have to pay a fee to extend that rate.
 You could always start an new application with another bank if you don't want to pay the fee to extend the rate, but you have to pay a brand new set of fees to work with another bank.
 If you are working with a broker, the broker can initiate another loan application for you with another lender so you don't have to pay any additional fees to extend the rate or switch to a different lender.

 ### Advice